boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

   Time (mean ± σ):      3.288 s ±  0.016 s    [User: 25.085 s, System: 0.788 s]
   Range (min … max):    3.271 s …  3.321 s
 ```
 Which worked out to be slightly worse with the if statements.
 Hence I stuck with the switch.
+However it may be possible to change the switch to a map and as a result make things a little faster still.
+Something to consider in the future.

-Thinking what else could possibly speed this up David https://github.com/dbaggerman submitted yet another PR https://github.com/boyter/scc/pull/33 with something I had considered a while back and discarded for one reason or another, using a Trie structure to determine if there is a match or not.
-His impementation was better than mine and it looked like he was getting about a 15% speedup on some processes.
+Thinking what else could possibly speed things up David submitted yet another PR https://github.com/boyter/scc/pull/33 with something I had considered a while back and discarded for one reason or another which was using a trie structure to determine if there is a match or not.
+His implementation was better than mine and it looked like he was getting about a 15% speedup on some processes.

-DEFINE TRIE HERE
+I won't insult your intelligence by describing what a trie is, but here is a link if you need additional context https://en.wikipedia.org/wiki/Trie

-In theory because of how the trie works you can remove the bitmask checks entirely.
+Once nice thing about the trie is that because of how it works you can remove the bit-mask checks entirely, which means potentially less processing, and a faster program.

+The PR came with some timings.

 ```
 4 cores, master: Time (mean ± σ): 6.360 s ± 0.007 s [User: 24.677 s, System: 0.679 s]